Making a sperm donation is one of the most generous things you can do, as it gives others the chance to have a baby.

 If you’re a healthy man aged between 21 and 45, and you’re willing to donate altruistically (without payment), we’d love to hear from you.

 Our experienced donor team will be happy to talk you through the process in more detail.

 - Can I be a completely anonymous donor?

 No. The privacy of all donors is protected until the child is aged 18, however, once a child is born from a sperm donation we are required to provide identifying details of the donor to the NSW Health Central Register.
 When the child is aged 18, they will be able to access this information.

 The reason for this is that in the past, many donor conceived individuals have reported extreme distress about the absence or lack of information about their biological parents.
-Nowadays, the exchange of this information, once the child has turned 18 years of age, is considered to be an important part of the use of donated sperm.
+Nowadays, the exchange of this information, once the child has turned 18 years of age, is an important part of the process.